seanosteen/seanosteen/README.md

 - 👀 I’m interested in IoT and edge compute.
 I enjoy rapid prototyping using System on Chip (SoC) and micrcontroller platforms like Raspberry Pi, ESP32, and Arduino.
 - 🏭 When not at play, I specialize in project management, data integrations, and data visualizations within the electric utility space.
 - 🏕️ I spend much of our family time hiking, biking & camping.
-- 💞️ I’m looking to collaborate on S.T.E.A.M. education materials, makerspace learning workshops, and making machines that go "Bing!"
 - 🔗 [TinkeringRocks](https://tinkeringrocks.com) | [Linked In](https://www.linkedin.com/in/seanosteen/) |  [Instagram](https://www.instagram.com/tinkeringrocks/) | [BlueSky](https://bsky.app/profile/tinkeringrocks.com) | [Mastodon](https://mastodon.social/@TinkeringRocks)